abduye12/CNA340/README.md

-# Project Title

-One Paragraph of project description goes here
+turtlesWoComments_revised.py

+This project introduces a simple Python code that uses the turtle module to draw a diagram.The project aims to teach you where to to place in the appropriate places.

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo]
+These instructions will tell you how to run this .py file on your local machine for experimentation.

 ### Prerequisites

-[Project] requires [software and version] to run, with [additional packages, libaries, or mods].
-The commands below will [upgrade OS and install the prerequisites, or do something else]
+turtlesWoComments_revised requires Python.
+The instructions below will install the prerequisites.

 ```
-sudo apt update
-sudo apt upgrade
-sudo apt install package1 package2
+Check if Python is installed:
+	In the search bar in Windows type CMD and click the command prompt icon.
+	Type Python after the prompt and click enter.
+go to https://www.python.org/downloads/ to download and install the latest version
 ```

 ## Running
-Once installed you can run the program with the following command
+Once installed you can run the program the following way

 ```
-python demo.py
+double click the .py file and open with selected app
+in pycharm select file open and choose file.
 ```

-Add any additional ways to run the program below
+Add any additional ways to run the program below in pycharm select file open and choose file.
 ```
-python demo.py test.txt

 ```

 ## Thanks
-Provide thank yous and attributions here.
-If someone helped you, you looked at another repository, or another article, provide it here.
+Thank you to the Python CNA class for this project and the github community for allowing me to make it available to you.